romsoulevif/projet_CMT/README.md

 ### Report

 The final report is placed in "docs/" as "report.pdf".
+Understanding the scripts really depends on reading this document.

 ## Running the program